commercialhaskell/haskelldocumentation/content/designing-apis-for-extensibility.md

 users to do things you didn't intend for them to do with your API.
 You can always add more functionality on demand, but the delay can be a major nuissance for users.
-A compromise solution in the Haskell community is to provide a `.Internal` module for your project which exports non-quite-public components.
+A compromise solution in the Haskell community is to provide a `.Internal` module for your project which exports not-quite-public components.
 For example, in wai, the `Response` constructors are exposed in a `Network.Wai.Internal` module.
 Normally, users are supposed to use smart constructors like `responseFile`, but occasionally they'll want more